| | | | | | | | | | |

 Vanilla Extract: I like adding a bit of vanilla extract for extra flavor.
 However, if you rather not, or don’t happen to have vanilla on hand, you can feel free to leave it out.

-Coconut Oil: I usually prefer to use refined coconut oil for baking as it has a more neutral taste compared to unrefined coconut oil.
+Coconut Oil: I usually prefer to use refined coconut oil for baking as it has a more neutral taste compared to extra virgin coconut oil.
 If you don’t have coconut oil on hand, or are allergic to coconut, feel free to substitute it with equal amounts of another neutral vegetable oil.

 Adapted from: Healthy Helper